 Web design can be described as the art of planning, organizing, and creating the visual layout for a website.
-The web design itself is normally referred to as the front-end process that focuses on aesthetics, formatting, and overall usability, specifically as it relates to what the user views and a friendly experience.
+The web design itself is normally referred to as the front-end web development that focuses on aesthetics, formatting, website mockup, and overall usability, specifically as it relates to what the user views and a friendly experience.

 During this stage, the colors, fonts, graphics, and the (UX) user interface are determined in advance.
 Also, based on the scope of the project, it is often a collaborative process that consists of developing a detailed specification for the website.
 For example, in the web design process, there are 6 stages that must be completed, which include the following;

 Web development is a huge part of the behind-the-scenes software applications that have to be done to complete the building or maintenance of a website.
 This work can range from developing a simple plain text page that is static to creating a robust complex set of web applications.
 It is also important to note that web development can fall under a wide umbrella of programming activities including the following:

 As referenced above, there are numerous core differences between both web design and web development.
 To understand these distinctions more clearly, let’s review the activities that must be completed to build and maintain a website,

 First of all, before you can move to the beginning stages of web development, you must start with the design specifications of the website.
 That said, here’s what to expect in the design stage.

 |The designer’s primary concentration is on a visually pleasing appearance||A developer’s primary concentration is on structure and functionality|

 |Focuses on required specifications and good user experience||Transform web designs into fully functioning website|

 |No Coding Experience is required to create/maintain website updates||Coding Experience are Required to maintain and add to the site’s functionality|